Aaron Herr: Double-A rising star to Triple-A All-Star

 The St. Louis Cardinals picked up Herr and allocated him to their AA-level team, the Springfield Cardinals.

 In 2006, Herr joined the Cincinnati Reds organization, and was initially assigned to the Chattanooga Lookouts.
 Later in the 2006 season, he moved his way up to the AAA-level Louisville Bats.

 Granted free agency after the season, Herr signed a minor-league contract with the Cleveland Indians, and played for the AAA-level Buffalo Bisons.
 Herr had his best season with Louisville in 2007, when he hit a .274 batting average with thirty-one doubles and nineteen home runs and played as a member of the 2007 International League All-Star team.

 On June 23, 2008, he was traded back to the Cincinnati Reds organization for cash considerations, and he was assigned to the Louisville Bats.

 The return home

 On March 5, 2009, his hometown Lancaster Barnstormers signed Aaron Herr for the 2009 season.
-His return to Lancaster is the result of the Cincinnati Reds dropping him from their system after a severe groin injury.
-Herr's signing with the Barnstormers is his attempt to show an affiliated team that he is healthy enough for professional baseball.
-Coincidentally, his father is Lancaster's bench coach for the 2009 season.
+His return to Lancaster was the result of the Cincinnati Reds dropping him from their system after a severe groin injury.
+Herr's signing with the Barnstormers was his attempt to show an affiliated team that he was healthy enough for professional baseball.
+Coincidentally, his father was Lancaster's bench coach for the 2009 season.

 Herr retired following the 2011 season.